The K3 Capital Group plc Board recognises its responsibility towards good and competent corporate governance.

 As a marketing centric company, direct marketing plays an important role in the development of each subsidiary’s reputation and growth.
 Marketing is embedded within the culture of the Group with every Director and employee aligned to preserve and improve upon the Group’s reputation within its marketplace.
 Regular marketing meetings are held between senior management, and it is given particular focus at Board meetings to ensure marketing activity is aligned to the Group’s vision of targeting higher value clients.

 To maintain costs and economies of scale, significant importance has been placed on the Group’s technology base over recent years.
 Several new developments have streamlined working practices, encouraged greater client communication and improved the quality of data held by the Group.
-The Board see the development of systems and platforms as an ongoing commitment with new technologies planned for launch in FY19 and beyond.
+The Board see the development of systems and platforms as an ongoing commitment.

 The nature of the services that the Group offers means that it is partially reliant on forging good relationships with both clients and potential acquirers.
 Whilst technology has aided such relationships through greater communication, a personal relationship with K3 employees is essential.
 Ongoing training, development and monitoring of individuals is designed to improve both knowledge and customer service with the requirements of the client the key factor in any development plans put in place.